cfpb/design-system/docs/pages/variables.md

       - variation_name: Color and Font custom props
         variation_description: >-
-          CSS custom properties generated from W3C design token format JSON for colors (e.g. custom-props.css) are now used extensively.
-This should be used and included once in your project's CSS entry-point file.
+          CSS custom properties generated from W3C design token format JSON for colors (e.g. custom-props.css) are used.
+This should be included once in your project's CSS entry-point file.

           ```scss